Camping Info and FAQ

 Event Staff / Volunteers

-You can easily find an event staff member or member of our organizing team by looking for our Green shirts with EVENT MOUNTIE written on the back.
+You can easily find an event staff member or member of our organizing team by looking for our Green shirts with EVENT MOUNTIE written on it.
 We will do everything we can to accommodate a majority of reasonable requests, but please keep in mind we are all volunteers and are doing this for our enjoyment and yours.
 Please give our volunteers and staff the utmost respect and cooperation.

 Check-in / Check-out

-If it is after hours (before 10am, after 7pm) or no event volunteers are on duty, find your site using the site ID/map and set up, and then find the Camping Marshall on Site A1 (assuming it is a reasonable time of day - he deserves time to eat, sleep and shower as well).
+If it is after hours (before 9am, after 7pm) or no event volunteers are on duty, find your site using the site ID/map and set up, and then find the Camping Mountie on Site A1 (assuming it is a reasonable time of day - he deserves time to eat, sleep and shower as well).
 Please remember - Your site is to the right of the flag.
 If you are unsure, please find an event staff member (look for the green shirts) prior to setting up.
 Anyone who sets up in the incorrect site will be asked to relocate to their proper site.
 Vehicles without a camping parking pass in the camping area will be asked to move to the general parking area.

 Fees